raspberrypilearning/comic-character/en/step_5.md

 --- /task ---

+Next, you will check the local storage of the browser to see if the website is set to light mode or dark mode.

+You will use a boolean value to set the state to `true`.

 --- task ---

-Next, check our local storage of the browser to see if the page is set to light mode or dark mode.
+Create a constant `isDarkMode` and store the value of the localStorage check

 --- code ---
 ---